 We visited Chiang Rai on our way from Chiang Mai to Laos and stayed for a few days – read below about things to do in Chiang Rai with kids or without.

 Visit the White Temple – Wat Rong Khun

-Before the White Temple there was another temple on the site which was falling apart.
+Before the White Temple, there was another temple on the site which was falling apart.
 Thai artist, Chalermchai Kositpipat rebuilt it to his own design and with his own funds.
-Every piece of the temple is an artistic statement, some looking pretty weird.
+Every piece of this famous temple is an artistic statement, some looking pretty weird.
 Hands reach out of the pool at the entry to the temple, heads of superheroes hangi from the trees and Hello Kitty pictures are painted inside the temple.

 You can spend half a day here exploring and discovering it without getting bored.

 Adjacent to the White Temple is what looks like a Golden Temple, but you won’t find it in the guidebooks.
 It’s the toilet.

 The White Temple is located a little outside Chiang Rai and you can get there by tuk-tuk or Uber – at a cost around 150 Baht ($5) or you can go by local bus (as we did)